fenago/machine-learning-with-scikit-learn/Chapter08/Lab_8.md

 world of machine learning with one of the world's most popular machine learning frameworks: scikit-learn.

-In this book, you learned about the following topics:
+In this course, you learned about the following topics:

 -   What machine learning is (in a nutshell) and the different types and applications of machine learning